 Marriage is work.
 Anyone who tells you otherwise either hasn’t been married long enough or they’re being dishonest.
 It can be rewarding work when done the right way, but it’s work nonetheless.
 And if 100 couples were to list their biggest sources of friction in marriage, almost all of them would put money at or near the top.
 Those that fail to address money in a healthy way will have serious problems.
+Those couples may wish for a married couples guide to managing finances.
 But for the couples that get on the same page, the opportunities for growth and happiness are nearly limitless.

 Money: A Source of Heat in Marriage